ETdoFresh/Actions/UnityBuild/README.md

   UNITY_PASSWORD: ${{ secrets.UNITY_PASSWORD }}
   BUILD_NAME: MySweetSweetGame
   BUILD_TARGET: StandaloneWindows64
-  DROPBOX_TOKEN: ${{ secrets.DROPBOX_TOKEN }}
-  DROPBOX_PATH: '.'
 ```

 ## Complete Workflow Example (Vanilla Installation)
-Place the following text in *.github/workflows/main.yml*
+Place the following text in your git repository *.github/workflows/main.yml*.
+*Note*: Currently, this action only work for unity projects on root of the repository.
 ```
-name: Unity Build and Deploy to Dropbox
+name: Unity Build and Upload to Dropbox
 on:
   push:
     branches:
     - master
 jobs:
   build:
-    name: Unity Build and Send to Dropbox
+    name: Unity Build and Upload to Dropbox
     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v1